2024 Sony Open in Hawaii field: Players, rankings

 This is set to be a 144-player field is played out over four days, with this event marking the second tournament of the 2024 PGA Tour schedule.

 The tournament is being played in its originally intended slot, kicking off the first PGA Tour season in a dozen years to start at the outset of the calendar year.
-The field for this event is typically oversubscribed, with top-125 players from the prior season getting the first crack at an open event on the schedule.
+The field for this first full-field event of the year is typically oversubscribed, with top-125 players from the prior season getting the first crack at an open event on the schedule.

 The Sony Open in Hawaii alternate list has already been set, with Norman Xiong and Nicholas Lindheim being the first two players on the list.
 Si Woo Kim is the defending champion.